FerdiKT/PromptsSaver/README.md

 ## Usage

 1. Navigate to ChatGPT in your browser.
-2. You'll see a new dropdown button next to the ChatGPT input field.
+2. You'll see new buttons next to the ChatGPT input field, as shown in the image above.
-3. To save a prompt, type it in the input field and click the "Save and Send" button.
+3. To save a prompt, type it in the input field and click the "Save and Send" button (star icon).
+4. To access saved prompts, click the dropdown button (hamburger menu icon).
-4. To use a saved prompt, click the dropdown button and select the desired prompt.
+5. To use a saved prompt, select it from the dropdown menu.
-5. To delete a saved prompt, click the trash can icon next to the prompt in the dropdown.
+6. To delete a saved prompt, click the trash can icon next to the prompt in the dropdown.

 ## Contributing